zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API Security
+<font color="red">Review this description for accuracy.</font>

 REST services onboarded on API ML act both as a client and as a server.
 When communicating to the API ML Discovery Service, the REST service operates as a client.
 However, when the API ML Gateway is routing requests to a service, the service operates as a server.
 These two roles have different requirements.

-The ZOWE API ML Discovery Service can communicate with its clients in secure https mode or non-secure http mode.
+The ZOWE API ML Discovery Service can communicate with its clients in secure _https_ mode or non-secure _http_ mode.
 For sucure communication, TLS (aka SSL) configuration setup is required when the service operates as a server.
 The security requirements during communication between the service and the client is determined by the system administrator.

 Configuration is required on several TLS/SSL parameters on the client services  in order to communicate with API ML Discovery Service.
 When an enabler is used to onboard a service, the configuration is provided in `ssl` section/group in the same _YAML_ file that used to configure the Eureka paramaters and the service metadata.